Lou Benfatti

-Lewis Vincent Benfatti (born March 9, 1971) is a former professional American football player.
-The 6' 4", 278 lb., defensive tackle was the third round pick (#94 overall) of the New York Jets in the 1994 NFL Draft.
+Lewis Vincent Benfatti (born March 9, 1971) is an American former professional football player.
+The 6' 4", 278 lb., defensive tackle was the third round pick (#94 overall) of the New York Jets in the 1994 NFL draft.
 He played three seasons (1994–1996) with the Jets.
-Benfatti was named All-America and a Lombardi Award finalist while at Penn State University.
+Benfatti was named All-American and a Lombardi Award finalist while at Penn State University.
 A team captain for the Nittany Lions, he played in the 1994 East-West Shrine Game and Senior Bowl games.

 He earned a Bachelor of Arts in speech communication from Penn State in 1993.
-Benfatti was an All-State football player and heavyweight wrestler at Morris Knolls High School in Denville, New Jersey.
+Benfatti was an All-State football player and heavyweight wrestler at Morris Knolls High School in Denville Township, New Jersey.

-Benfatti is the principal of Hopatcong High School, in Hopatcong, New Jersey.
+Benfatti is the principal of Hopatcong Middle School, in Hopatcong, New Jersey.